billerl/UREA_TANK/README.md

 * compares read string with predefined part numbers
 * verifies string length
 * verifies string format
-* verifies Julian date code
+* verifies ISO date code
 * creates visual for user to know if the QR is correct
 * informs user if QR is incorrect